This summer the Career Education Department at Laney College (Oakland) is offering a number of programs for interested students in the Bay Area.

 Cost: FREE (high school students only):

 The UPGRADE program’s goal is to introduce a diverse group of high school and first year college students to careers in Information Communication Technology (ICT), while providing a structured introduction to college and higher education success techniques.
 This computer science course (CIS 5) has a hands-on curriculum centered around the Raspberry Pi Micro-computer and Windows Lab computers.
 Topics includes but are not limited to the Raspberry Pi 2, computer hardware, computer peripherals, command line navigation, file system fundamentals, file manipulation, Web design / programming, Python programming, and computer science fundamentals.
 Free breakfast and lunch are provided.
 This program also includes an Orientation to College Success counseling class, trips to technology companies, guest speakers, and financial literacy curriculum.

 If you’re a creator interested in exploring multiple media forms, this is for you.
 Spend one week in each of these areas – Media, Graphic Arts, Photography, and Information Technology.

 The courses below are regularly scheduled Laney summer courses open to all.
 We’ve selected these as great courses for young adults to learn more about these careers.
 All of these courses meet during the standard Laney summer term (June 19 – July 27).
 These will not require a special application.
 All you need to do is enroll at the Laney website.

-Application Deadline: None.
-But register soon because classes might fill up.
+Application Deadline: Before first class begins, but register soon because classes might fill up.

-For teachers, counselors, parents who want to get on the mailing list for information about the summer institute, be sure and sign up at:
+For students, teachers, counselors, parents who want to get on the mailing list for information about the summer institute and when applications are released, be sure and sign up at: